 The Edit Profile Set dialog will appear with existing details.
-Expand the tab corresponding to the type object you'd like to add or remove from the profile set and check or uncheck the box to the left of each object to add/remove them from the profile set as desired.
+Check or uncheck the box to the left of each object to add/remove them from the profile set as desired.

-(i) ASDD Support
+ASDD Support

 It is not possible to change the value of the ASDD Support setting for an existing profile set.
 A new profile set must be created.